MoeweX/MockFog2/Implementation.md

 - Tags have this structure: <service>:mockfog:<purpose>, e.g., ec2:mockfog:machine_name
 - The value of ec2:mockfog:machine_name is also assigned to „Name“ for easier display in the console

-## Bootstrap Playbook
+## Bootstrap

 - Creates two subnets, one management and a private one.
 - The management subnet is used for internet access and private/public dns ip -> mapped to eth0
 - The private subnet has its own private ip (only accessible by machines in same subnet) -> mapped to eth1

 Check/TODO:
-- node script that creatse the necessary var files and starts playbooks
+- node script should not block while doing things, turn it into an event emitter

 ## Destroy Playbook